What Is Savoring? Definition, Meaning, and Examples

 3. Capitalize on the present.

 To savor your positive emotions even longer, you can do what is referred to as “capitalizing on positive events.”
-When you feel good, show it, tell it, or share it with others right away.
-Keep in mind that the positive thing that happens doesn’t have to be big.
+Capitalize on the moment when you feel good by showing it, telling it, or sharing it with others right away.
+Keep in mind that the positive thing that happens doesn’t have to be anything special.
 You could simply have woken up on the right side of the bed and think, “Hey, I’m feeling great today” and then share that with someone else.

 “Tell it” by talking to someone about why you’re happy.
 You might call or text a friend to talk to the people around you about what you’re feeling.
 Others tend to respond well to expressions of positive emotions, which can further generate more positive emotions for you.

 “Share it” by sending a text message or posting kindly on social media.
-If there is something you are feeling great about, particularly something you think would make others feel great too, share it far and wide with a post.
+If there is something you are feeling good about, particularly something that would make others feel good too, share it far and wide with a post.
 Just be careful not to post things that might make other people feel worse (like if you got something that someone else wanted).

 4. Savor the future.